 Setting aside questions of unique strategic value for the moment, what could possibly make Instagram worth ten figures?
 Brand recognition, goodwill, user loyalty, mushrooming usage metrics, sure — but perhaps most importantly, a mountain of intellectual property.
-My quick-and-dirty assessment, based on pure speculation with no inside knowledge, produced the following taxonomy:
+My quick-and-dirty assessment of the value of Instagram IP, based on pure speculation with no inside knowledge, produced the following taxonomy:

 - Technology, consisting at a minimum of a consumer-facing iPhone app and the server-side innards that handle connections and communications with other users and social networks.
 Most social media sites and services, at their heart, are gigantic databases connected to Web servers that render the stored data as Web pages, images and other content.